sebastien101/Data_Analytics_Portfolio/README.md

 # SEBASTIEN HSU

 ## Summary
-* Product Intelligence Analyst with 5 years of experience processing and analyzing large dataset; gained solid knowledge of retail business by coordinating projects in Buying, Merchandising, Allocation & Sourcing departments.
+* Product Intelligence Analyst with 5 years of experience in processing and analysing large datasets; developed solid knowledge of retail business by coordinating projects across Buying, Merchandising, Allocation and Sourcing departments.
-* Applied technical skills such as Power-BI, Power-Apps, SQL and Python to solve issues across departments.
+* 	Applied technical skills in as Power BI, Power Apps, SQL, and Python to solve cross-departmental issues.
-* Enjoy working on my own initiative as well as cooperating projects with colleagues from different business functions
+* 	Enjoy working on my own initiative as well as collaborating with colleagues from different business functions on projects.

 ## CERTIFICATIONS
 * Microsoft Certified: Power Platform Fundamentals PL-900